silvacms/documentation/source/buildout.rst

   .. note::

-     We don't recommend to *trunk* version of SVN repository if you want to setup an instance for production, but *tag*.
+     We don't recommend to *trunk* version of any SVN repository if you want to setup an instance for production, but *tag*.

 * Software packaged as a Python egg:

-  You just reference them in your ``instance`` section:
+  You simply reference them in your ``instance`` section:

   .. code-block:: ini